-• Fair Value
+Fair Value

-Where an active market exists for a financial instrument, fair values are determined by reference to the quoted prices/yields at balance date.
-Such instruments are classified as level 1 within the fair value hierarchy table in Note 30 (Fair Value Measurement).
+Where an active market exists for a financial instrument, fair values are determined by reference to the quoted prices/yields at balance date, such instruments are classified as level 1.
 However, for certain financial instruments where no active market exists, judgement is used to select the valuation technique which best estimates its fair value.

 The fair value of financial instruments held by the Banking Group at balance date, where valuation techniques or models have been applied, are classified within level 2 of the fair value hierarchy table, as inputs to the techniques and models are market observable.
+Refer to the fair value hierarchy table in Note 29 (Fair Value Measurement).

-Loans at fair value through other comprehensive income are classified within level 3 as there no observable market data.
+Loans at fair value through other comprehensive income are classified within level 3 as there are no observable market data.